How to Deal with Risk Assessments in Accounts Receivables

 - Conduct a customer credit assessment more than once.
 Typically this is part of the onboarding process with a customer - a credit assessment through which you evaluate the health and wellness of your customer’s business and financial situation so that you can determine the credit terms you will extend.
 But doing this at the outset of the relationship is only the first step.
 Conducting a regular review - at least annually - of your customers’ financial standing and creditworthiness protects your business and your relationship with your customer.
 It allows you to get ahead of any potential financial rifts they may be facing and preemptively negotiate changes that keep both parties happy.

 - Review your Aging Receivables report.
-This report shows you the unpaid customer invoices and unprocessed credit memos based on the number of days specific invoices are past due.
+An AR aging report shows you the unpaid customer invoices and unprocessed credit memos based on the number of days specific invoices are past due.
 It’s a simple way of tracking late invoices and determining how well your credit and collection functions are working.

 If your report begins to reflect a deterioration trend, it may be time to investigate what’s causing late payments before your customer’s problems translate to a serious cash flow issue for your business.
 Maintaining regular contact with your customers and having a clear and documented collections process will help you to closely monitor such trends.
 In addition, it’s important to understand the difference between industry-standard payment practices and early warning signs that your customer is experiencing financial stress.
 Focusing on deviations from typical payment patterns is key.